1963 Director, New Student Orientation, Family Programs and Student Affairs Special Events

 Experience: At least five years of experience working with students and/or parents in academic advising, event planning, educational administration, leadership training or related student affairs experience is required.

 Skills: Organizational and leadership skills are required.
 Strong verbal and written communication skills, interpersonal skills, computer literacy, and the ability to work in a highly collaborative, team-oriented environment are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 A working knowledge of desktop publishing is preferred.

 Other: The scope of the position requires occasional evening and weekend work, particularly during orientation programs and events.